 This right here is what I LOVE about homeschooling…no one told me what to do or what to say to the kids.
 I just used their strengths to strengthen their knowledge!
 It’s awesome when it works!! for sure!

-there are days that you want to run away from home! lots of days like that!
+There are days that you want to run away from home! lots of days like that!
 But I found that, because I made a commitment in my heart before I really got started to see this thing through all of my kids graduating from high school, it makes it a bit easier to take it all!!
+Three more years!!!

 Another thing is that not everyone is going to support you.
 Especially teachers…they are not excited about homeschooling.
 It threatens their life’s work and purpose.
 I get that.
 I’m just not going to sacrifice my kids for someone else’s calling.
 Of course, not all teachers feel that way…especially when you walk up with perfect children!!
 LOL!!

 And another pitfall is the whole sitting still thing.
 I’m still not sure if I am pro-boys sitting still…LOL!!
 But my son is a calm one, so I don’t really have to worry about that right now.
 They do have to sit through church and focus.